-MILTON - For the second day in a row, Unifor brought the call for Northstar Aerospace to fully fund the pension plan right to the company’s doorsteps, with a rally outside its Milton plant.
+During the first week of September Unifor brought the call for Northstar Aerospace to fully fund the pension plan to the company’s doorsteps, with two actions over the course of two days.

-“There are no fences and no security firms big enough to keep us from fighting for justice for these workers,” Unifor National President Jerry Dias told more than 200 people outside the Northstar plant in Milton this afternoon.
+“There are no fences and no security firms big enough to keep us from fighting for justice for these workers,” National President Jerry Dias told more than 200 people at an afternoon rally on September 7.

-The rally comes one day after a demonstration outside the private equity firm of Northstar, Wynnchurch Capital in the heart of the Toronto’s Financial District.
+The rally took place one day after a demonstration outside Northstar’s private equity firm, Wynnchurch Capital in the heart of the Toronto’s Financial District.

-Ontario Regional Director Naureen Rizvi pledged Unifor’s continued support for Northstar workers and retirees.
+Ontario Regional Director Naureen Rizvi who MC’ed the rally pledged Unifor’s continued support for Northstar workers and retirees.
 “We are all with you.
 This fight is not over.
 It’s just starting,” Rizvi said.